 To use a 32.768 kHz watch crystal as the clock source for the device, the Low-frequency Crystal Oscillator must be selected by setting the CKSEL Fuses to "1001".
-The crystal should be connected as shown in Figure 12.
+The crystal should be connected as shown in Figure 19.
 By programming the CKOPT Fuse, the user can enable internal capacitors on XTAL1 and XTAL2, thereby removing the need for external capacitors.
 The internal capacitors have a nominal value of 36 pF.

-When this Oscillator is selected, start-up times are determined by the SUT fuses as shown in Table 6.
+When this Oscillator is selected, start-up times are determined by the SUT Fuses as shown in Table 9.

-Table 6.
+Table 9.
 Start-up Times for the Low-frequency Crystal Oscillator Clock Selection

-SUT10 Start-up Time from Power-down and Power-save Additional Delay from Reset (V {CC} = 5.0V) Recommended Usage
+SUT10 Start-up Time from Power-down Additional Delay from Reset (V {CC} = 5.0V) Recommended Usage

 00 1K CK (1) 4.1 ms Fast rising power or BOD enabled

 01 1K CK (1) 65 ms Slowly rising power

 10 32K CK 65 ms Stable frequency at start-up

-11 Reserve d
+11 Reserved